erasmus-without-paper/ewp-specs-api-mobility-update/README.md

  * Invalid or unknown `mobility_id` values MUST result in a HTTP 400 error response.

- * If object identified by `mobility_id` exists, but the requester doesn't have the permission to modify it, then server MUST respond with a HTTP 403 error response.
+ * If object identified by `mobility_id` exists, but it is not visible to the requester (and thus, not modifiable too), then the server also MUST respond with HTTP 400 error.

  * Invalid `entries_to_append` values (e.g. when the value does not conform to the proper XML Schema) MUST result in a HTTP 400 error response.

  * Invalid (out-of-date) values of `sync_verifier` MUST result in HTTP 409 error response.
-Clients which receive this error should refresh their stale Outgoing Mobility objects and resolve all conflicts before resubmitting their requests.
+Clients which receive this error should refresh their stale Outgoing Mobility object and resolve all conflicts before resubmitting their requests.